Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Event Callbacks/Event Callbacks.md

 Triggers every <ins>note miss from the player</ins>.

 ### noteMissPress(noteData:Int)
-Triggers every <ins>misspress from the player, while no note is present</ins>.
+Triggers every <ins>mispress from the player, while no note is present</ins>.
 This wont trigger, if ghost-tapping is enabled from the options menu.

 ## Key Pressing
 > [!NOTE]